abwood/devlog/PBR.md

 }
 ```

-All additions here are a reflection of the implementation notes defined in the KHR_materials_volume [implementation notes](https://github.com/KhronosGroup/glTF/tree/main/extensions/2.0/Khronos/KHR_materials_volume#implementation).
+All additions here are a reflection of the [implementation notes](https://github.com/KhronosGroup/glTF/tree/main/extensions/2.0/Khronos/KHR_materials_volume#implementation) defined in the KHR_materials_volume.
 An implementation note of my own is that the `UseVolume` boolean is a specialization constant for Vulkan SPIRV.
 The use of specialization constants over #defines was a recent transformation of my shaders to reduce the number of possible permutations of these shaders, allowing for heavy shader reuse and precompiling.
 Before ultimately landing on specialization constants, I had an early implementation that used the `thicknessFactor != 0.0` to act as a guard for the volume control paths.
-While this was preferred over `#define HAS_VOLUME`, specialization constants are better because the graphics pipeline is able to perform additional optimizations on the shader knowing that this shader will never reach these scopes.
+While the use of a uniform was preferred over `#define HAS_VOLUME`, specialization constants are better because the graphics pipeline is able to perform additional optimizations on the shader knowing that this shader will never reach these scopes.
 The `fresnel_mix` defined above is essentially the same as presented above in the transmission section, but includes this same alternate construction of the HalfVector for transmission (`Ht`).

 ```GLSL
 vec3 getTransmittedAbsorption(float thickness)